 - If a judicial board hearing is needed to resolve the charges, then you will be notified of the date, time, and location of the hearing (typically by a separate letter) so that you may attend and participate in the hearing.

-All members of the Student Judicial Board are Lynchburg College students.
+All members of the Student Judicial Board are University of Lynchburg students.
 Staff and faculty serve on the Administrative Board.
 Both judicial boards follow hearing procedures described in the Honor and Student Conduct Codes and Regulations.

-The College does not contact parents during the investigation phase of the disciplinary process.
+The Office of the Dean of Students does not initiate contact with parents or legal guardians during the investigation phase of the student disciplinary process.
 However, the outcome of the disciplinary process may necessitate parental notification.
 (See Notification of Parents Concerning Student Discipline).

-Regardless of whether College policy requires parental notification, you are encouraged to talk with your parents, informing them of the incident investigation.
+Regardless of whether University policy requires parental notification, you are encouraged to talk with your parents, informing them of the incident investigation.

-The following are helpful sources of information about Lynchburg College’s student disciplinary process:
+The following are helpful sources of information about University of Lynchburg’s student disciplinary process: